hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 ### What is Salmon?

 [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the sequence of genes or transcripts as input (in FASTA format) and do not align the whole read.
-However, many of these lightweight tools, in addition to more traditional alignment-based tools, lack sample-specific bias models for transcriptome-wide abundance estimation.
+However, many of these lightweight tools, in addition to the more traditional alignment-based tools, lack sample-specific bias models for transcriptome-wide abundance estimation.
 Sample-specific bias models are needed to account for known biases present in RNA-Seq data including:

 - GC bias
 - positional coverage biases